Crispy Smashed Baby Potatoes

-These Crispy Smashed Baby Potatoes are one of my favorite ways to prepare potatoes.
-They’re addictively crispy and extremely hard to walk away from.
+But be warned: these potatoes are addictively crispy and extremely hard to walk away from. 🙂

 Recipe ingredients